Prenatal Exams, Tests, and Procedures

 or more fetuses), too much or too little amniotic fluid, or

 What Additional Tests Might Be Ordered?

-- Nonstress tests—These tests check changes in the baby’s heart rate as it moves.
+- Nonstress tests—These tests check changes in the baby’s heart rate as they moves.

-- Ultrasound—The ultrasound is used for dating of pregnancy or detecting abnormalities.
+- Ultrasound—The ultrasound is used for dating of pregnancy and detecting abnormalities.

 - Genetic testing—Preconceptional or prenatal gene carrier screening is recommended for genetic diseases in individuals are at higher risk of these conditions.
 Examples of people that may need this testing include persons of Eastern European Jewish descent.

-- Amniocentesis —This test is used for detecting chromosomal abnormalities and birth defects.
+Amniocentesis—This test is used for detecting chromosomal abnormalities

 What Tests Are Given to Women With High Risk Factors?